TolaniAdedunmola/TolaniAdedunmola/README.md

- # - 👋 Hi, I’m Tolani Adedunmola
+ #  👋 Hi, I’m Adedunmola

 <!-- Banner Text -->
 <img src="https://github.com/TolaniAdedunmola/TolaniAdedunmola/blob/main/Black%20and%20Red%20Gradient%20Professional%20LinkedIn%20Banner_20240423_214122_0000.png">
- - 🌱 I am passionate about exploring numbers to extract meaningful information,  using  data to  solve real world problems and making informed decisions.
+  🌱 I am passionate about exploring numbers to extract meaningful information,  using  data to  solve real world problems and making informed decisions.

    :bar_chart:   Due to the rapid advancements in technology and the imperative for businesses to make accurate predictions, draw conclusions, and execute well-informed decisions to achieve their objectives, I decided to immerse myself in the realm of data analytics.